Discriminantal bundles, arrangement groups, and subdirect products of free groups: Products of localization homomorphisms

+We prove by induction on $k$ that $w$ has a factorization $w=w_1 \ldots w_ks$ with $w_i$ equal to 1 or a product of monic commutators with support equal to $S_i$, for $1 \leq i \leq k$, and $s$ equal to 1 or a product of monic commutators with support strictly greater than $S_k$ in the linear order.
+Since $\sS$ is atomic and elements of $Y^{\pm 1}$ are monic commutators by definition, there is such a factorization $w=w_1s$ with $w_1=1$ and $s=w$.

-\begin{proof} The proof follows Stanford \cite{Stanf99} {\em mutatis mutandis}.
-We start with $q_1=1,$ with support $T_1.$ Assume inductively that $q=q_1\cdots q_rs$ where $q_i$ is a product of monic commutators whose support is $T_i,$ or $q_i=1,$ for $1\leq i\leq r,$ and $s$ is $1$ or a product of monic commutators whose support is greater than or equal to $T_r$ in the linear order.
-Assume $s\neq 1$ and fix a factorization of $s$ into monic commutators.
-Suppose some monic commutator factor occurring in $s$ has support equal to $T_r.$ We can then reduce by one the number of monic commutator factors in $s$ with support equal to $T_r,$ as follows.
-Write $s$ as a product of monic commutators $x_1\cdots x_tyz$ where each $x_i$ is a monic commutator with support greater than $T_r$, $y$ is a monic commutator with support $T_r$, and $z$ is a product of monic commutators with support greater than or equal to $T_r.$ Then We replace $q_r$ by $q_r'=q_ry$ and $s$ by $s'=x_1[x_1,y]x_2[x_2,y]x_3 \cdots x_t[x_t,y]z.$ Then $q=q_1\cdots q_{r-1}q_r's',$ with $q_r'$ a product of monic commutators with support $T_r,$ and with $s'$ having one fewer monic commutator factors with support $T_r$ than $s.$ Iterating the process, we finally may write $q=q_1\cdots q_rs$ as above, but with $s$ a product of monic commutators having support strictly greater than $T_r$ in the linear order.
-Then, setting $q_{r+1}=1,$ we have $q=q_1 \cdots q_{r+1}s$ with $s$ a product of monic commutators with support greater than or equal to $T_{r+1.}$ This completes the inductive step.
-Setting $r=2^n$ yields the theorem. \end{proof}
+Assume inductively that $k \geq 1$ and $w=w_1 \cdots w_ks$ as above.
+The case $s=1$ is trivial, so assume $s\neq 1$ and fix a factorization of $s$ into monic commutators as described.
+We show $s=uv$, where $u$ is 1 or a product of monic commutators with support $S_{k+1}$ and $v$ is 1 or a product of monic commutators with support greater than $S_{k+1}$, by induction on the number of monic commutator factors in $s$ with support equal to $S_{k+1}$.
+If no monic commutator factor in $s$ has support equal to $S_{k+1}$, the statement holds with $u=1$ and $v=s$.

+Suppose that some monic commutator factor occurring in $s$ has support equal to $S_{k+1}$.
+Then $s=s_1\cdots s_tyz$ where each $s_i$ is a monic commutator with support strictly greater than $S_{k+1}$, $y$ is a monic commutator with support $S_{k+1}$, and $z$ is a product of monic commutators with support greater than or equal to $S_{k+1}$.
+Then, following Stanford \cite{Stanf99}, Then $s=ys'$ with $s'=s_1[s_1,y]s_2[s_2,y]s_3 \cdots s_t[s_t,y]z$.
+Using Proposition~\ref{poof} (ii), we see that $s'$ has one fewer monic commutator factors with support $S_{k+1}$ than $s$.
+By the inductive hypothesis, $s'=u'v'$ with $u'$ equal to 1 or a product of monic commutators with support $S_{k+1}$ and $v'$ equal to 1 or a product of monic commutators with support strictly greater than $S_{k+1}$.
+Setting $u=yu'$ and $v=v'$, we have the desired factorization $s=uv$.